TRIQS/hubbardI/doc/index.rst

 .. _welcome:

-triqs_hubbardI
+hubbardI
 =================

-.. sidebar:: triqs_hubbardI 2.2.0
+.. sidebar:: hubbardI 2.2.0

-   This is the homepage of triqs_hubbardI v2.2.0.
+   This is the homepage of hubbardI v2.2.0.
    For changes see the :ref:`changelog page <changelog>`.

 An application using :ref:`TRIQS <triqslibs:welcome>` to implement a Hubbard-I solver.